Systems Healthcare

 We consulted her about what could be done differently.

 Meeting with Shawnee was fascinating.
-She gave us a clear picture of the happenings around the West Oakland neighborhood and what gentrification looks like.
+She provided us with a clear picture of the happenings in the West Oakland neighborhood and what gentrification looks like.

-In her opinion, most major world cities would be getting more vertical, and cities in the United States are playing catch-up.
-In many ways, the gentrification drive is inevitable.
+In her opinion, most major world cities are becoming more vertical, and towns in the United States are playing catch-up.
+In many ways, gentrification is an inevitable process.

-In terms of calculating projections, Shawnee suggested simple guesstimations, where we could find out how many units each project had and the bedroom structure.
+In terms of calculating projections, Shawnee suggested simple estimates, where we could determine the number of units each project had and the bedroom structure.

 Based on the number of bedrooms, we could estimate how many people occupied each unit.

-For instance, 1b1b (1 bedroom 1 bathroom) is usually occupied by 2 occupants.
+For instance, a 1b1b (one bedroom, one bathroom) unit is usually occupied by two occupants.

-It’s with these estimates in mind, did we calculate the numbers that would make a huge impact for West Oakland in the years to come.
+It’s with these estimates in mind that we calculated the numbers that would make a considerable impact for West Oakland in the years to come.

 With the board acting as a catalyst, we structured elements around it.
-We embedded the entire map of the 7th street into the center of the board and marked out directions from the building to the sections of the board.
-In order to make the map and the game board more coherent, we have recreated 7th street into a visual style that fits into the monopoly aesthetic.
+We embedded the entire map of 7th Street into the center of the board and marked out directions from the building to the various sections of the board.

 We then created supporting elements such as monopoly money and property cards.

-The property cards would provide all the details of the particular property, such as an address, expected completion date, number of units, bedroom specifications, etc.
+The property cards would provide all the details of the particular property, such as the address, expected completion date, number of units, and bedroom specifications, among other relevant information.

-Chance cards are replaced by impact cards giving a Macro level picture of the demographic changes to come, in a comparative manner.
+Chance cards are replaced by impact cards, providing a macro-level view of the demographic changes to come, compared to the current state.

-We also came up with a set of personas representing the population who are initially inhabitants of West Oakland and the new populations that are yet to come.
-The personas are depicted as player tokens on the monopoly board.
+We also developed a set of personas representing the population that are initially inhabitants of West Oakland, as well as the new populations that are yet to arrive.

 To summarize all the data and information we used on the monopoly board, we have also created a Monopoly brochure.

-The brochure includes a brief overview of the game, followed by the data points we used, persona explanations, and a map of 7th street.
+The brochure includes a brief overview of the game, followed by the data points used, explanations of the personas, and a map of 7th Street.

-More information such as the rules of the game and the history of Oakland can be viewed by scanning the QR code on the brochure.
+For more information, including the game rules and the history of Oakland, please scan the QR code on the brochure.